Archive for the ‘Racing Blog Posts’ Category

 With Derby Day crowds now regularly exceeding half a million, the four-day Summer Meeting ran from Tuesday, May 25th to Friday, 28th, during which many bookmakers suffered heavy losses.

-Favourites won four of the five races on Derby Day, including, Galopin, the well-backed Derby winner, and the last four races on Oaks Day, including Spinaway, the 5-4 Oaks favourite.
+Favourites won four of the five races on Derby Day, including the well-backed Derby winner, Galopin and, the last four races on Oaks Day, including the 5-4 Oaks favourite, Spinaway.

 1886 – Saw the opening of a new three-storey Club Stand, topped with a small tower; this replacing the previous west extension to the Grandstand.